-Other Elements: Deferred Compensation Benefits Allows executive officers and other senior managers of the Company to defer compensation on a more tax-efficient basis by deferring employee contributions of base salary or annual variable cash incentive compensation Not applicable We strive to provide market competitive benefits consistent with benefits provided at other companies with whom we compete for talent Health, Retirement and Other Benefits Provides broad-based market competitive employee benefits program such as participation in benefit plans generally available to our employees, including, employee stock purchase plan, 401(k) retirement plan, life, health and dental insurance and short-term and long-term disability plans Not applicable Our goal is to provide health, retirement and other benefits at a reasonable costs consistent with health, retirement and other benefits provided at other companies with whom we compete for talent Change-in-Control Benefits Preserves productivity, avoids disruption and prevents attrition during a period when we may be involved in a change-in-control transaction and motivates executives to pursue transactions that are in our stockholders' best interests notwithstanding the potential negative impact of the transaction on their future employment We strive to provide market competitive post-termination benefits consistent with the post-termination benefits provided at other companies with whom we compete for talent
+Element of Pay-for-Performance Target Compensation Purpose Considerations Positioning compensation on a more tax- efficient basis by deferring employee contributions of base salary or annual variable cash incentive compensation. at other companies with whom we compete for talent.
+Health, Retirement and Other Benefits Provides broad-based market competitive employee benefits program such as participation in benefit plans generally available to our employees, including, employee stock purchase plan, 401(k) retirement plan, life, health and dental insurance and shortterm and long-term disability plans.
+Not applicable Our goal is to provide health, retirement and other benefits at a reasonable costs consistent with health, retirement and other benefits provided at other companies with whom we compete for talent.
+Change- in-Control Benefits Preserves productivity, avoids disruption and prevents attrition during a period when we may be involved in a change-in-control transaction and motivates executives to pursue transactions that are in our stockholders' best interests notwithstanding the potential negative impact of the transaction on their future employment.
+Not applicable We strive to provide market competitive post-termination benefits consistent with the post-termination benefits provided at other companies with whom we compete for talent.